Charging Samsung Galaxy Watch

 When you connect the Galaxy Watch and the wireless charging dock, the wireless charging dock’s LED indicator flashes certain colours to indicate the charging status.

-When a wireless charging dock error occurs, the LED indicator flashes red.
-Disconnect the Galaxy Watch from the wireless charging dock, wait until the LED indicator stops flashing and reconnect the two.
-If the error occurs again, contact a Samsung Service Center for service support.
+Remove your Galaxy Watch from the wireless charging dock first and wait until the LED indicator stops flashing.
+Once it stops flashing, you may proceed to place your Galaxy Watch onto the wireless charging dock and charge the device again.
+If the error occurs again, please contact our Samsung Service Centers for service support.

 • Avoiding having the Galaxy Watch and wireless charging dock come in contact with sweat, liquids, or dust